Topological and Temporal Stability Analysis of the Lightning Network: Results

 \subsubsection{Connectivity and resilience}

-The foundational metric for analyzing network connectivity is \textit{the number of bridges} (or cut-edges) -- edges whose removal increases the number of connected components within the graph.
-A higher number of bridges typically indicates a more fragile network structure, characterized by numerous single points of failure.
-As illustrated in \textit{Figure~\ref{fig06}}, the number of bridges rises noticeably after 2020, suggesting that the LN is becoming increasingly vulnerable to targeted node or channel failures despite its overall growth.
+The foundational metric for analysing network connectivity is \textit{the number of bridges} (or cut-edges) -- edges whose removal increases the number of connected components within the graph.
+Intuitively, a bridge represents a single point of failure: removing such an edge disconnects part of the network.
+For example, if a peripheral LN node is connected to the network through only one payment channel, that channel forms a bridge.

+A higher number of bridges typically indicates a more technically fragile network structure, characterized by numerous single points of failure.
+As illustrated in \textit{Figure~\ref{fig04}}, the number of bridges rises noticeably after 2020, suggesting that the LN might become increasingly technically vulnerable to targeted node or channel failures despite its overall growth.
+Note that the number of bridges here is normalised by the number of channels in order to observe structural changes without the direct influence of network growth.

-A related concept is \textit{the minimal edge cover}, defined as a set of edges such that every node is incident to at least one edge.
+A related concept is the \textit{minimal edge cover}, defined as a set of edges such that every node is incident to at least one edge.
 A smaller edge cover suggests a sparse yet efficient configuration that guarantees basic node reachability.
+As a simple illustration, in a star topology every peripheral node is covered by its single incident edge, so the minimum edge cover contains all star edges.
+In more densely connected networks, fewer strategically selected edges are sufficient to cover all nodes.

-In the context of the LN, the size of the minimal edge cover increases over time (see \textit{Figure~\ref{fig06}}), indicating growing connectivity demands, which align with the observed increase in the number of bridges.
+In the context of the LN, the size of the minimal edge cover increases over time (see \textit{Figure~\ref{fig04}}), indicating growing connectivity demands, which align with the observed increase in the number of bridges.
+As expected, the size of the minimal edge cover and the number of bridges are highly correlated ($>$ 0.8).
+The parallel increase in minimal edge cover and bridge count suggests that new connectivity is not primarily reinforcing redundancy but rather expanding coverage with structurally critical links.
+Importantly, an increase in bridges does not imply immediate routing failure, as many bridges correspond to high-capacity or long-lived channels that remain operational over extended periods (this will be shown later).

-Transitivity, or the global clustering coefficient, captures the probability that two neighbors of a node are themselves connected.
-Higher transitivity signifies greater local redundancy, which contributes positively to fault tolerance.
-Conversely, lower transitivity is associated with loosely connected subgraphs, reducing robustness.
-The latter pattern in the LN is evident in \textit{Figure~\ref{fig06}}.
+Transitivity, or the global clustering coefficient, measures the probability that two neighbours of a node are themselves connected.
+Higher transitivity indicates greater local redundancy, thereby enhancing fault tolerance.
+Conversely, lower transitivity is associated with more loosely connected subgraphs, reducing technical robustness.
+This latter pattern in the LN is illustrated in \textit{Figure~\ref{fig05}}.
+Notably, the result holds for both directed and undirected graph representations, which exhibit a strong correlation of 0.89.